Anastasia Domanova, 1, Juhani Virkanen, 2, Glenn Woods, 3, Stephane Mabic, 1

 * Compliance reports are available on demand.

-In the pharmaceutical industry, trace element analyses are performed in the range from mg/L (ppm) to sub- μg/L (sub-ppb), and it is desirable that BEC values of target elements do not exceed the ppt (ng/mL) or sub-ppt range.
-Moreover, as sensitivity, accuracy, precision and recovery must be appropriately demonstrated during the method validation process, achieving a low and stable detection limit is of high importance.
-From Table 1, it can be observed that certain elements have slightly higher values than sub-ppt, which is explained by contamination coming from the laboratory environment, since the analyses were performed under normal laboratory conditions.7 If there is a need to achieve significantly lower levels of elements, it is reasonable to use additional polishing steps, such as Q-POD® Element unit which makes it possible to obtain BECs at sub-ppt levels.8,9
+From Table 1, it can be observed that certain elements are present in slightly higher levels than sub-ppt.
+This can be explained by contamination coming from the laboratory environment, since the present analyses were performed under normal laboratory conditions.7 In case there is a need to achieve significantly lower levels of elements, it is reasonable to apply an additional polishing step, such as a Q-POD® Element unit which makes it possible to obtain BECs at sub-ppt and ppq levels in a clean room or metal-free laboratory environment.8,9

-Ultrapure water samples from a Milli-Q® Advantage A10 water purification system, equipped with Q-Gard® and Quantum® TEX cartridges, Millipak® final filter, and fed by an Elix® Essential 5 water purification system, were analyzed for the levels of Li, Be, B, Na, Mg, Al, K, Ca, Ti, V, Cr, Mn, Ni, Co, Cu, As, Se, Sr, Mo, Pd, Ag, Cd, Sn, Sb, Cs, Ba, Tl, Pb, Th and U using an Agilent® 7700s ICP-MS instrument, and for levels of Sc, Fe, Zn, Ga, Ge, Rb, Y, Zr, Nb, Ru, Rh, In, Te, La, Pr, Nd, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au and Bi using an Agilent® 7500s ICP-MS instrument.
-Ultrapure water samples from a Milli-Q® Direct water purification system, equipped with Q-Pak® TIX cartridge and Millipak® final filter, were analyzed for Hg levels using an Agilent® 7500s ICP-MS instrument.
-All experiments were performed under regular laboratory conditions (not in a clean room).
+Ultrapure water samples from our Milli-Q® Advantage A10 water purification system, equipped with Q-Gard® and Quantum® TEX cartridges, Millipak® final filter, and fed by an Elix® Essential 5 water purificationsystem, were analyzed for the levels of V, Cr, Ni, Cu, As, Mo, Cd, Pd and Pb using an Agilent® 7700s ICP-MSinstrument, and for the levels of Ru, Rh, Os, Ir and Pt using an Agilent® 7500s ICP-MS instrument.
+Ultrapure watersamples from our Milli-Q® Direct water purification system, equipped with Q-Pak® TIX cartridge and Millipak® final filter, were analyzed for Hg levels using an Agilent® 7500s ICP-MS instrument.
+All experiments wereperformed under regular laboratory conditions (not in a clean room).

-The needs of reagent water for trace analyses in the pharmaceutical industry were discussed, and it was demonstrated that ultrapure water produced by a Milli-Q® water purification system contains low ppt levels of trace elements.
-Therefore, laboratories in the pharmaceutical industry that perform trace element analysis can rely on Milli-Q® systems to meet their stringent requirements for the highest purity water for these experiments.
-Choosing ultrapure water produced from a Milli-Q® system for trace element analyses will help to ensure the generation of high quality data.
+Low levels of elemental impurities in ultrapure water produced by Milli-Q® ultrapure water purification systems were demonstrated.
+Laboratories in the pharmaceutical industry performing trace element analyses can rely on Milli-Q® water purification systems to meet their stringent requirements for the highest purity water for their experiments.
+Choosing ultrapure water from Milli-Q® water purification systems for element analyses will help to ensure the generation of high quality data.